yslianTim/rhbm_gem/docs/user/getting-started.md

 brew install googletest
 ```

-5. Optional (Recommended): install these only if you need the related features:
+5. Optional: install these only if you need the related features:

 ```bash
 brew install root